Luehang/react-native-camera-roll-gallery/README.md

 Built with [`react-native-gallery-swiper`](https://npmjs.com/package/react-native-gallery-swiper).

-* `onPageScroll` : (event: { position: number, offset: number, fraction: number }) => {}
+* `onPageScroll(event: { position: number, offset: number, fraction: number }) => void`

   The event object carries the following data:

-  * `position`:  index of first page from the left that is currently visible.
+  * `position: number`:  index of first page from the left that is currently visible.
-  * `offset`: value from range [0,1) describing stage between page transitions.
+  * `offset: number`: value from range [0,1) describing stage between page transitions.
-  * `fraction`: means that (1 - x) fraction of the page at "position" index is visible, and x fraction of the next page is visible.
+  * `fraction: number`: means that (1 - x) fraction of the page at "position" index is visible, and x fraction of the next page is visible.

-* `onPageScrollStateChanged` : (state: string) => {}
+* `onPageScrollStateChanged(state: string) => void`

   Called when the page scrolling state has changed.
 The page scrolling state can be in 3 states:

-  * `'idle'`: there is no interaction with the page scroller happening at the time.
+  * `'idle': string`: there is no interaction with the page scroller happening at the time.
-  * `'dragging'`: there is currently an interaction with the page scroller.
+  * `'dragging': string`: there is currently an interaction with the page scroller.
-  * `'settling'`: there was an interaction with the page scroller, and the page scroller is now finishing its closing or opening animation.
+  * `'settling': string`: there was an interaction with the page scroller, and the page scroller is now finishing its closing or opening animation.

 ## Example Project